17. Full reserve banking

 Would a fixed money supply be a good thing?

 In the system described so far, without any further money printing, the money supply would remain constant.
-This means that, assuming technological progress in manufacturing, there would be continuous deflation.
-I.e. a constant amount of money chasing an ever increasing supply of goods leading to ever cheaper goods.
+This means that, assuming technological progress in manufacturing, there would be continuous deflation; i.e., a constant amount of money chasing an ever increasing supply of goods leading to ever cheaper goods.
 Whilst this idea superficially appears attractive we showed in chapter 5 that low or negative inflation is highly problematic and positive inflation is far better for the economy.
 For this reason we suggest that under a full reserve system, the government print money at a rate that will lead to positive inflation.
 This means that the government will be free to require less tax revenue than its spending commitments in perpetuity.

 At this point some people may become concerned that this is putting the fox in charge of the chickens and that we have a recipe for hyperinflation.
 But the current system is little different in this regard... allowing governments to borrow enormous amounts can and does also lead to crises, just a different kind.
-What's more, in the next section we will present an idea which will mitigate against any governments desire do print arbitrarily large amounts of new money.
+What's more, in the next section we will present an idea which will mitigate against any government's desire to print arbitrarily large amounts of new money.

 Also with full reserves, inflation is dramatically more controllable anyway.